elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 ### Considerations

-* Detailed Metadata: Ensure comprehensive metadata for your datasets, including detailed descriptions of studies, datasets, variables, and any available distributions.
+* Detailed Metadata: ensure comprehensive metadata for your datasets, including detailed descriptions of studies, datasets, variables, and any available distributions.
-* Data Catalogs and Repositories: Use well-maintained online catalogs and repositories that support controlled access data, and check for advanced search features to filter datasets by specific attributes.
+* Data Catalogs and Repositories: use well-maintained online catalogs and repositories that support controlled access data, and check for advanced search features to filter datasets by specific attributes.
-* Data Access Policies: Get familiar with the data access policies of different repositories and datasets, understanding the requirements and procedures for requesting access to controlled data.
+* Data Access Policies: get familiar with the data access policies of different repositories and datasets, understanding the requirements and procedures for requesting access to controlled data.
-* Ethical and Legal Compliance: Ensure compliance with ethical guidelines and legal regulations governing data use and sharing, and obtain necessary approvals from institutional review boards or ethics committees if required.
+* Ethical and Legal Compliance: ensure compliance with ethical guidelines and legal regulations governing data use and sharing, and obtain necessary approvals from institutional review boards or ethics committees if required.
-* Data Access Request Process: Be aware that the process for requesting and obtaining data access can be time-consuming, and prepare detailed justifications for data access requests, including research objectives and intended analyses.
+* Data Access Request Process: be aware that the process for requesting and obtaining data access can be time-consuming, and prepare detailed justifications for data access requests, including research objectives and intended analyses.
-* Privacy and Security Measures: Implement robust privacy and security measures to protect sensitive data during discovery and after access is granted, ensuring data handling practices comply with data protection regulations.
+* Privacy and Security Measures: implement robust privacy and security measures to protect sensitive data during discovery and after access is granted, ensuring data handling practices comply with data protection regulations.

 ### Solutions